cudail/snolf-rb2/README.md

 ## Cheats

 Because this, by design, makes many levels incredibly difficult I've included a built in cheat mode.
-Cheats are activated by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
-When a cheat is activated a sound will play and an indicator will be displayed on the HUD.
+Cheats are toggled by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
+When a cheat is toggled a sound will play and an indicator will be displayed on the HUD.
+Entering a cheat a second time will disable it.

 * ↑ ↓ ← → - Infinite lives
 * ↑ ↓ ↓ ← → - Infinite rings